iamlemec/data_science/README.md

 1. Intro to Python (Python Indoctrination) - `1_basics.ipynb`: How to run and use Python.
 Covers language basics, numerical operations with `numpy`, visualization with `matplotlib`, parsing HTML with `BeautifulSoup`, and more.
 2. Working with Data (How to replace Stata) - `2_data.ipynb`: Data collection and manipulation.
 Basic statistics and econometrics with `pandas` and `statsmodels` libraries.
 Machine learning with `tensorflow`.
 3. Solving Models (How to replace MATLAB) - `3_models.ipynb`: Optimization and equation solving with `numpy` and `scipy`.
 Taking gradients and optimizing with `jax`.
 4. Machine Learning - `4_machine_learning.ipynb`: Intro to machine learning methods, sort of for economists.
-This is currently defunct as it uses Tensorflow 1.x!
+Updated to use PyTorch!